safesoftware/FMETraining/ServerAdmin6CustomizationAndMonitoring/Exercise1_Dashboards.md

 ![](./Images/5.301.RunJobHistoryDashboard.png)

-<br>When the workspace has finished running, go back to the Run Workspace page, and run another dashboard.
+<br>When the workspace has finished running, return to the Run Workspace page.
 On the Run Workspace page, select the DailyTotalRunningTime.fmw and then click Run.

 <br>Run one more workspace so that we will have some data to look at.
 On the Run Workspace page, change the Repository to Samples and select austinApartments.fmw and click Run.

 <br>**4) View a dashboard**
 <br>On the side menu bar click on Dashboards.
 This is the Dashboard page where any dashboards that have been run can be viewed.

 <br>Select the DailyTotalRunningTime to view the dashboard.
-Since we've only ran the austinApartments.fmw workspace once, our dashboard doesn't tell us much, but overtime dashboards become a valuable resource for the server administrator:
+Since we've only ran the austinApartments.fmw workspace once, our dashboard doesn't tell us much, but over time dashboards become a valuable resource for the server administrator:

 ![](./Images/5.302.TotalRunTime.png)